 Article written by Kurt Cortis – Executive, MEUSAC

-MEUSAC can support entities to apply for calls under the REC programme and other EU funding opportunities.
-For more information, contact MEUSAC on firstname.lastname@example.org or 2200 3300.« Back
+MEUSAC can support entities to apply for calls under the Consumer programme, as well as other EU funding opportunities.
+For more information on the Consumer Programme or on any other matter related to EU funding, kindly contact MEUSAC on firstname.lastname@example.org or 2200 3300.« Back